Redundancy and settlement agreements in COVID-19

 Another client commented “Great Service from Digby Brown with straight forward recommendations provided.
 Made the process really easy.”

-If you need advice in relation to a settlement agreement, then please contact us.
+If you need advice in relation to a settlement agreement, then please contact us either on the number below or by submitting an enquiry form.

 For help with other employment related matters during COVID-19, please visit COVID-19 - your employment rights to get answers to some frequently asked questions.